-Who doesn’t love a jam slice?!
-This is a great, simple recipe if you’re wanting a homemade treat and also looking to use up some overripe or sad looking fruit in the house.
-Our version includes some unsuspecting veggies but will continue to be an all-time favourite for both kids and adults!
+Who doesn’t love a jam slice?
+This is a great recipe if you’re wanting a homemade snack and also looking to use up some overripe or sad looking fruit in the house.
+Our version includes some unsuspecting veggies in this classic dish.

 - 1 cup cooked cauliflower

-- 2 cups fruits (I used 3 plums and 1 apple which I roughly cut and steamed)
+- 2 cups fruits (we used 3 plums and 1 apple which I roughly cut)

 - 3 tablespoons chia seeds